ghostwords/chameleon/README.md

 - Block fingerprinter resource loading.

-- Replace Tor masquerading with randomization.
+- Replace Tor masquerading with randomization: [#1](https://github.com/ghostwords/chameleon/issues/1)

+- Create Chameleon for Firefox.

 - Fix getOriginatingScriptUrl for eval'd code:
 	- The [V8 stack trace API](http://code.google.com/p/v8/wiki/JavaScriptStackTraceApi) fails to deliver file URLs brought in via eval'd code.
 For example, see all the misattributed (to jQuery) accesses on http://fingerprint.pet-portal.eu/ during a fingerprint test.